shivprajpati91/egosta-devlogs-privacy/privacy_policy.md

 For questions or support, contact:

 📧 Email: shivprajapati3435@gmail.com
 📱 Instagram

-📞 WhatsApp link is provided in the app.
+📞 WhatsApp link is provided in the app